togostanza/togostanza/doc/Getting-Started.md

 You can put this snippet to the online IDE service and see it in action.

+Stanzas receive the parameters via HTML attribute values.
+In this example, `say-to` is what it is.
+If you change this value, the stanza will be updated.

+Here, `--greeting-color` is a CSS variable.
+We use CSS variables to allow styling of stanzas from outside (the pages embedding the stanza).
+In this way, stanzas can provide customizable points of styling as parameters via these variables.
+See [Using CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for more information about CSS variables.

 ## See how it works